 NMAX_DEG, please try a minimal working example using this executable and let us know if that solves your problem.
 Most likely you will encounter it again and we could try to compile an even larger value.
 However, also try to change your problem, like the symmetry and the representation you work in.

 Parallel functionality and library support.¶

 All VASP and Wannier90 binaries are compiled with Intel MPI support, if they support it.
 No OpenMP is enabled.
 For the binaries of the additional packages, no parallelization is available.

 VASP is known to be potentially memory demanding.
 Quite often, you might experience to use less than the full number of cores on the node, but still all of the memory.

-When publishing results obtained with the software referred to, please do check the developers web page in order to find the correct citation(s).
+When publishing results obtained with the software referred to, please do check your license agreement and the developers web page in order to find the correct citation(s).
 Also, remember to acknowledge Sigma2 for the computational resources.